giovanniboscu/continuous-section-field/docs/CSF_Polygon_Geometry_Guide.md

 | Section is open (C, I, L, angle) | `@wall` (one polygon per strip) |
 | Mixed: closed cell + open stiffeners | Both tags in the same section |

+## Multiple @cell polygons (multi-cell sections)

+A section may contain more than one `@cell` polygon.
+Each polygon defines an independent closed cell.

+Use a distinct base name for each cell: cell_left@cell@t=0.02 cell_right@cell@t=0.02
+Polygon pairing between sections remains index-based, as for all other polygons.

+> **Note:** CSF computes Bredt–Batho torsion independently for each cell.
+If two cells share a physical wall, the shared wall must be modeled explicitly in the geometry — it cannot be inferred from two adjacent `@cell` polygons.
 ---

 ## Automated Geometry Generation